Key information

 For post-exposure prophylaxis, close contacts aged under 1 year may require human normal immunoglobulin.
 This should be discussed with the appropriate infectious disease physician.

 Human normal immunoglobulin is available from the New Zealand Blood Service.
-For further information, see the medicine data sheets or the New Zealand Blood Service website.
+For further information, see the medicine data sheets or the New Zealand Blood Service website (external link).

 Early childhood services and other institutional outbreaks